ExtensionEngine/tce-template-svelte/README.md

 #### `content-element` folder

 Add code for the edit state of your element to `edit/index.svelte` file.
+If the element supports them, you can also add code for top toolbar and side toolbar in the designated files.
 In the same manner add code for the display state to `display/index.svelte` file.
-You can choose any kind of component composition, however only one root `Edit` and `Display` component can be exposed as a part of the element's interface.
+You can choose any kind of component composition, however only root `Edit` and `Display` components can be exposed as a part of the element's interface.
 Make sure to edit the relevant properties in `index.ts` file.

 #### `preview` folder